 What is the History of Chocolate Beer?

-Chocolate beer might be one of the oldest beers of all time, dating back more than 3,000 years!
+Chocolate beers might be one of the oldest beers of all time, dating back more than 3,000 years!
 Professors at Cornell and Berkeley colleges found evidence that pre-Colombian Mesoamericans fermented cacao fruit to create a beer-like drink called ‘chicha’.
 Beer expert, Martyn Cornell, points out that making chocolate begins with fermenting the cacao fruit and seeds together and that the origins of the modern chocolate industry are rooted in this primitive drink.

 Professor John Henderson at Cornell University found traces of chocolate-flavoured beer after looking at pottery from Puerto Escondido in Honduras for traces of theobromine.
 11 out of 13 samples tested positive for theobromine and/or caffeine, proving that the Ulmec people (about 1600 BCE to around 350 BCE), were drinking a chocolate-flavoured drink.